Gharabawi/Booster_CI_CD_Project/README.md

 # Dockerfile
 Builds an image and adds the required package and files to run the django App, Also executes commands on creation to spin up the App correctly.
+First the docker file copy the following:

+    simpleApp/
+    manage.py
+    requirements.txt

+to the docker image /
+and then will change the working directory to "/" After that it will update apt and run the following commands:

+    RUN apt-get update -qq
+    RUN apt-get install python3.6 -qq
+    RUN apt-get install python3-pip -qq

+And finally it will execute the following to start the django server on creation:

+    CMD pip3 install -r requirements.txt; python3 manage.py makemigrations; python3 manage.py migrate; python3 manage.py runserver 0.0.0.0:8000;/bin/bash

 # Slack
 Jenkins is already integrated with slack and once either builds of master or dev completes you will receive a notification on the configured workspace and channel